How to Sell on Instagram: Your E-Commerce Guide To More Sales

 2. Make Your Posts Shoppable

 Let’s focus specifically on including your products in your photos.
-This is absolutely something you should do—with a certain level of moderation, as mentioned above.
+This is absolutely something you should do—with a certain level of moderation—if you want to master how to sell on Instagram.

 But, here’s where things can get tricky: Instagram still doesn’t allow for clickable links in photo captions.
 So, how can you drive people directly to your product to make a purchase?